 By Bryan Perry, new Eagle Financial Publications Investment Expert

-In case you missed it, I encourage you to read my e-letter column from last week speculating on the Fed’s interest rate decision.
+In case you missed it, I encourage you to read my e-letter column from last week about high-yield alternative asset classes.
 I also invite you to comment in the space provided below my Eagle Daily Investor commentary.